 8. Follow-Up After Meetings

-With a post-meeting email, you can address lengthy or complicated questions that were unaddressed.
+“With a post-meeting email, you can address lengthy or complicated unaddressed questions.”

 The three points mentioned below also serve as guidelines for what you need to write down.

 - The meeting’s purpose.